-Activity U3-2.1c Challenge up: Pick one
+Challenge up: Pick one

-Activity size Large

-Delivery Complete activity U3-2.1 prior to this activity
+Delivery recommendations: Complete activity on pagr 74-75 prior to this activity

-recommendations

-Resources needed - Basic supplies set, worksheet U3-2.1c, maker-space materials to build the box
+Resources needed: Basic supplies set, worksheet page 77, maker space materials to build the box.

-- Optional: worksheet U3-2.1 for reference

-This extension activity is designed to be used in conjunction with activity U3-2.1.
+This extension activity is designed to be used in conjunction with activity on pages 74-75.
 Students once again program their Edison robots to be decider bots.
 This activity then asks students to create a physical box or another system to use with their decider bot.
 This physical design should allow Edison to 'light up' a choice.
 For example, students could design a box with two windows cut out of the front that words or pictures can be slid into.
 When the decider bot program runs, one of the two options will be lit up by the LEDs.